 Abstract (147 of 150 words)

 Sewage released from lakeside development can introduce nutrients and micropollutants that can restructure aquatic ecosystems.
-Lake Baikal, the world’s most ancient, biodiverse, and voluminous lake, has been experiencing localized sewage pollution from lakeside settlements, near which increasing filamentous algal abundance suggests benthic communities are responding.
-We surveyed 40-km of Baikal’s southwestern shoreline 19-23 August 2015 for sewage indicators, including pharmaceuticals, personal care products, and microplastics with co-located periphyton and macroinvertebrate abundance, stable isotopes, and fatty acids.
+Lake Baikal, the world’s most ancient, biodiverse, and voluminous lake, has been experiencing localized sewage pollution from lakeside settlements.
+Increasing filamentous algal abundance suggests benthic communities are responding to this localized pollution.
+We surveyed 40-km of Baikal’s southwestern shoreline 19-23 August 2015 for sewage indicators, including pharmaceuticals, personal care products, and microplastics with co-located periphyton, macroinvertebrate, C/N stable isotope, and fatty acid sampling.
 Unique identifiers corresponding to sampling locations are retained throughout all data files to facilitate interoperability among the dataset’s 150+ variables.
 The data are structured in a tidy format (a tabular arrangement familiar to limnologists) to encourage future reuse.
 For Baikal studies, these data can support continued monitoring and research efforts.
 For global studies of lakes, these data can help characterize sewage prevalence and ecological consequences of anthropogenic disturbance across spatial scales.

 Background and Motivation